nyc-crh/site/content/gallery/holc-map.md

 relImg:
 relImgAlt:
 relLink:
-eventname: The Home Owners’ Loan Corporation produces maps that guide how banks make loans for home purchases.
+eventname: The Home Owners’ Loan Corporation produces maps intended to guide how banks make loans for home purchases.
 caption: >
  This map, produced by the federal government’s Home Owners’ Loan Corporation, marked white and middle-class areas of Brooklyn as good investments for home loans, and areas with Black, Jewish, and other “foreign” residents as ones that banks should avoid lending to.
 To zoom in, [click here](https://dsl.richmond.edu/panorama/redlining/map/NY/Brooklyn/area_descriptions/D23#loc=12/40.6319/-73.9392).
 archive_source: Mapping Inequality